dbos-inc/dbos-docs/docs/api-reference/configuration.md

 The configuration file must be valid [YAML](https://yaml.org/) conforming to the schema described below.

-The configuration file schema is available (link TBD) for developer tools that can leverage it to provide an improved YAML editing experience.
+The configuration file schema is available ***(link TBD)*** to provide an improved YAML editing experience for developer tools that can leverage it.
-For example, the [RedHat Yaml extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) for Visual Studio Code provides tooltips, statement completion and real-time validation for editing Operon config files.
+For example, the Visual Studio Code [RedHat Yaml extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) provides tooltips, statement completion and real-time validation for editing Operon config files.
 This extension provides [multiple ways](https://github.com/redhat-developer/vscode-yaml#associating-schemas) to associate a YAML file with its schema.
 The easiest is to simply add a comment with a schema link to the top of the Operon config file: